-Banking both cord blood and umbilical cord tissue can have a number of advantages for families looking to provide extra protection for their family’s future.
+Banking both cord blood and umbilical cord tissue can have a number of advantages for families looking to provide protection for their family’s future.

-Additionally, the ability of cord tissue stem cells to suppress the body’s immune response has prompted doctors to use them in unison with cord blood stem cells to reduce the effects of transplant rejection, also known as Graft Versus Host Disease (GVHD).
+Additionally, the ability of cord tissue stem cells to suppress the body’s immune response has prompted doctors to use them in unison with cord blood stem cells to reduce the serious effects of transplant rejection, also known as Graft Versus Host Disease (GVHD).

 By using cord tissue stem cells along with cord blood stem cells, researchers have reported quicker cell engraftment and better transplant outcomes.

 If you donate your baby’s cord blood to a public cord blood bank, they may discard the cord blood unit or sell it to a research facility.
 In fact, 80% of all cord blood samples donated to public banks are not stored for future transplantation.1